Pathorse/TTK4145---Sanntidsprogrammering/README.md

 ```

-### POSIX Threads - pthreads

-**POSIX Threads**, usually referred to as **pthreads**, is an execution model that exists independently form a language, as well as a parallel execution model.
-It allows a program to control multiple different flows of work that overlap in time.
-Each flow work is referred to as a thread, and creation and control over these flows is achieved by making calls to the POSIX Threads API.

-**pthreads** defines a set of **C** programming language types, functions and constants.
-It is implemented with a `pthread.h` header and a thread library.

-There are around 100 threads procedures, all prefixed `pthread_` and they can be categorized into four groups:
-- *Thread management* - creating, joining threads etc..
-- *Mutexes*
-- *Condition variables*
-- *Synchronization* between threads using read/write locks and barriers

-`pthread_cancel()`
->The **pthread_cancel()** function sends a cancellation request to the thread *thread*.
-Whether and when the target thread reacts to the cancellation request depends on two attributes that are under the control of that thread: its cancellability *state* and *type*.

-When a cancellation requested is acted on, the following steps occur for *thread* (in this order):

-1. Cancellation clean-up handlers are popped (in the reverse of the order in which they were pushed) and called.
-2. Thread-specific data destructors are called, in an unspecified order.
-3. The thread is terminated.

-The above steps happens **asynchronously** with respect to the `pthread_cancel()` call; the return status of `pthread_cancel()` merely informs the caller whether the cancellation request was successfully queued.

 ### Java - AsynchronouslyInterruptedException

 The **AsynchronouslyInterruptedException** is a special exception that is thrown in response to an attempt to asynchronously transfer the locus of control of a schedulable object.